Medical Geography in Global Health | BS

 Semester 8

-• Complete all remaining geography (GEO, GIS, or MET) 3000/4000 required courses
+• Complete all remaining geography (GEO, GIS, or MET) 3000/4000 required courses and Quest 3/Experiential Learning Academic Requirement

 • 2.0 UF GPA required

-Students are expected to complete the Writing Requirement while in the process of taking the courses below.
-Students are also expected to complete the General Education International (GE-N) and Diversity (GE-D) requirements concurrently with another General Education requirement (typically, GE-C, H, or S).
+Students are expected to complete the Writing, Civic Literacy, summer enrollment, and Quest requirements while in the process of taking the courses below.
+Students are also expected to complete the general education international (GE-N) requirements concurrently with another general education requirement (typically, GE-C, H, or S) as part of the CLAS Basic Distribution requirements.
+One of the two general education mathematics courses must be a pure math course.

 To remain on track, students must complete the appropriate critical-tracking courses, which appear in bold.
 These courses must be completed by the terms as listed above in the Critical Tracking criteria.